Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Numerical Analysis

 It should also be noted that when $|\delta|$ is extremely small, e.g.\ $10^{-5}$, NIntegrate experiences convergence problems because for such values of $\delta$, it is carrying out the integration too close to the singularities lying on the Stokes line.
 In particular, for $\delta = 10^{-5}$, the program printed out a value of $\ln \Gamma(z)$ that agreed with the actual value to 25 decimal places for the real part, but in the case of the imaginary part the results only agreed to 18 decimal places.
 Although this calculation is not presented in the table, it still represents a degree of success since the imaginary part of the Stokes discontinuity term is of the order of $10^{-12}$.
-That is, the Stokes discontinuity term had to be correct to the first six decimal places to yield the imaginary part of $\ln \Gamma(z)$ for $\delta \!=\!
+That is, the Stokes discontinuity term had to be correct to the first six decimal places in order to yield the imaginary part of $\ln \Gamma(z)$ for $\delta \!=\!
 10^{-5}$.

 With the exception of the first value of $\delta$, which reflects the situation as the error function begins to veer away from the step-function, we expect for all other values of $\delta$ that the Stokes multiplier $S^{+}$ is close to 1/2 according to Fig.\ \ref{figone} assuming that smoothing occurs.
-For those results where $\delta >0$, this means that the third asymptotic form with only half the Stokes discontinuity term should be a far more accurate approximation to the actual value of $\ln \Gamma(z)$ than the entire third asymptotic form.
-However, we see the opposite where the third asymptotic form yields the exact value of $\ln \Gamma(z)$ for all values of $\delta$ despite the fact that the Stokes discontinuity term has no effect on the first nine decimal places.
-For $\delta < 0$, if smoothing does occur, then the first asymptotic form should not yield exact values of $\ln \Gamma(z)$ because it is missing almost half the Stokes discontinuity term.
-Yet, we see the opposite that the first asymptotic form yields exact values of $\ln \Gamma(z)$ for all negative values of $\delta$ in the table.
+For those results where $\delta >0$, this means that the first asymptotic form with only half the Stokes discontinuity term should be a far more accurate approximation to the actual value of $\ln \Gamma(z)$ than the entire asymptotic form in Eq.\ (\ref{fiftyeight}).
+However, we see the opposite where the first asymptotic form yields the exact value of $\ln \Gamma(z)$ for all values of $\delta$ despite the fact that the Stokes discontinuity term has no effect on the first nine decimal places.
+For $\delta < 0$, if smoothing does occur, then the third asymptotic form in Eq.\ (\ref{fiftyeight}) should not yield exact values of $\ln \Gamma(z)$ because it is missing almost half the Stokes discontinuity term.
+Yet, we see the opposite that the third asymptotic form yields exact values of $\ln \Gamma(z)$ for all negative values of $\delta$ in the table.
 Thus, we have seen clearly that there is no smoothing of the Stokes phenomenon occurring the vicinity of the Stokes line at $\theta = \pi/2$ as postulated in Refs. \cite{ber89} and \cite{olv90}.
+For further discussion of this issue, the reader should consult Ref.\ \cite{kow14b}.

 An explanation as to why there is no smoothing of the Stokes phenomenon is given in Sec.\ 6.1 of Ref.\ \cite{kow09}, where it is shown that the form for the Stokes multiplier as proposed by Berry and Olver is based on applying standard asymptotic techniques to its integral form.
 Ref.\ \cite{olv90}, which is regarded as a ``rigorous proof" that smoothing occurs in the vicinity of a Stokes line, is based on truncating at a few orders the expression obtained by the application of Laplace's method.
 Consequently, this rigorous analysis is littered with the Landau gauge symbol $O()$, $+ \cdots$ and tildes.
 Since only the lowest order terms are retained, Olver obtains the error function result given by ``Eq." (\ref{sixtyseven}).
 However, the neglected terms are not only divergent; they are extremely difficult to regularize.
 If they could be regularized, then they would produce the necessary corrections to turn the error function in Fig.\ \ref{figone} into the step-function as postulated in the conventional view of the Stokes phenomenon.
 This also vindicates the statement made at the beginning of this section that a proper numerical study can be far more powerful than a ``proof" in asymptotics.